 The SapphireOne Query by Formula tool allows the Sapphire user to execute a query on a transaction inquiry subset using a specified custom formula.
 Query by formula is similar to a Detailed Query (Control Y on Windows Command Y on MacOS ).

-Keyboard shortcuts are designed to make routine computer functions quicker and easier.
-The problem is, most users don’t know them!
-Shortcuts serve to eliminate additional steps that might involve your mouse or selecting extra menus.
+Keyboard shortcuts are a valuable tool for increasing productivity.
+They are designed to make routine functions quicker and easier by eliminating the need for additional steps that might involve your mouse or selecting from menus.

-Use the Control key for PC.
-Use the Command key for Mac.
+Use the Control key for Windows.
+Use the Command key for MacOS.

 |F1||1st Page (Usually Details)|